kubedb/docs/docs/guides/postgres/backup/wal/archiving_to_s3.md

 ## Create PostgreSQL with Continuous Archiving

 For archiving, we need storage Secret, and storage backend information.
-Below is a Postgres object created with Continuous Archiving support to backup WAL files to Azure Storage.
+Below is a Postgres object created with Continuous Archiving support to backup WAL files to Amazon S3.

 ```yaml
 apiVersion: kubedb.com/v1alpha2